 Scenario = Memory Game

 You can build a memory game where users can click on items and they turn and show a picture.
 And you can define rules and work with points and a timer.
-For instance there are two players that enter their name and within 1 minute they have to turn the same cards to get an extra point.
+For instance, there are two players that enter their name and within 1 minute they have to turn in the same cards to get an extra point.
 And the game remembers the high score for players.

 Scenario = Assemblage and clickable Concept principle.